 Max Independent Set

-In the Maximum Independent Set Problem [1], we need to find the largest subset of vertices in a given graph, such that no two vertices in the subset are adjacent.
-This is an NP-Hard problem in general graph structures, with applications in various fields such as network deign, bioinformatics, and scheduling.
+In the Maximum Independent Set Problem [1], the challenge is to find the largest subset of vertices in a given graph, such that no two vertices in the subset are adjacent.
+This is an NP-hard problem in general graph structures, with applications in various fields such as network design, bioinformatics, and scheduling.

 Mathematical Formulation

 Given a graph \(G=(V,E)\), an independent set \(I \subseteq V\) is a set of vertices such that no two vertices in \(I\) are adjacent.
 The Maximum Independent Set Problem is the problem of finding the independent set \(I\) with maximum cardinality.
-In binary form, we can represent each vertex \(v\) being in or out of the independent set \(I\) by a binary variable \(x_v\), with \(x_v = 1\) if \(v \in I\), and \(x_v = 0\) otherwise.
-The problem can then be formulated as:
+In binary form, each vertex \(v\) is represented as being in or out of the independent set \(I\) by a binary variable \(x_v\), with \(x_v = 1\) if \(v \in I\), and \(x_v = 0\) otherwise.
+The problem can then be formulated as

 Maximize \(\sum_{v \in V} x_v\)